abdulkalam6/MSV/README.md

-# MSV Labs (VIBESYS)
+# MSV Labs

 ### Building Intelligent Software for a Digital-First World

-**MSV Labs** (formerly VIBESYS) delivers scalable software products and technology services that empower businesses to grow, automate, and innovate.
+**MSV Labs** delivers scalable software products and technology services that empower businesses to grow, automate, and innovate.
 This repository contains the source code for the MSV Labs website, including enterprise-grade pages for Home, About Us, Services, Products, and Contact.

 ## Technologies Used